 The 1994 Kentucky General Assembly established this financial and technical assistance program.
 Kentucky Revised Statute 146.115 establishes that funds be administered by local conservation districts and the Kentucky Soil and Water Conservation Commission with priority given to animal waste-related problems, agricultural district participants and to producers who have their Agriculture Water Quality plans on file with their local conservation districts.
 Funding comes from the Kentucky General Assembly through direct appropriations to the program from the Tobacco Settlement Funds and from funds provided by the Kentucky Department of Agriculture.

 Applications are currently being accepted.
 The Soil and Water Conservation Commission voted in 2012 to have continuous sign ups.
 Ranking of applications will be performed once each year on the state level by the Kentucky Soil and Water Conservation Commission at the Kentucky Division of Conservation in Frankfort.
 Approval of applications is based on a statewide ranking criteria and the availability of funds.
-Cost share rates are a maximum of 60 to 75 percent of the actual installation cost of the practice not to exceed $7,500 per year for agronomic practices or $20,000 per year for animal waste practices.
+Cost share rates are a maximum of 75 percent of the actual installation cost of the practice not to exceed $20,000 per year.

 For more information, contact Paulette Akers.